 I have made every effort to be as accurate as possible on this site.
 Many manufacturers themselves provide contradictory specifications for the same model on their own websites.
 While I've tried to be careful, I cannot guarantee the accuracy of any information on this site or accept liabilty for its use.
 If you have any corrections or additions to make to any vacuum or filter, please send me email with the details.

-I am a participant in the Amazon Associates, Target, and Best Buy affiliate programs, so I receive a small commission for purchases made after clicking on links to those retailers from this site.
+I am a participant in the Amazon Associates affiliate programs, so I receive a small commission for purchases made after clicking on links to Amazon from this site.
 This income will hopefully support running and maintaining this site.